 The Protestant Reformation was the religious struggle during the 16th and 17th century which began as an effort to reform the Catholic Church and ended with the splintering of the Western Christendom into the Catholic and Protestant churches.
 Combined with the Renaissance which preceeded it, the reformatuin marked the end of the Medieval world and the beginning of a modern world view.
 The French Revolution which followed the Reformation in the 18th century marked the beginning of our modern age.
 Conditions developing in Medieval Europe laid the groundwork for the Reformation.
-The Reformation began when a German monk, Martin Luthur nailed his 95 Thesis on the church door in ???
-(1517).
+The Reformation began when a German monk, Martin Luthur nailed his 95 Thesis on the church door in Wittenberg (1517).
 Luthur was offended by the papal sale of indulgences by which the Renaissance popes were fiancing the splendid new church of St. Peters in Rome.
-Luthur's concern with indulgences were soon mixed with a complex mix of doctrinal, political, economic, and cultural issues that would take Ruropean Church anfd temporal leaders nearly two centuries to partially resolve and several devestating wars, especially the 30 Years War in Germany.
+Luthur's concern with indulgences were soon intertwined with a complex mix of doctrinal, political, economic, and cultural issues that would take European Church and temporal authirities nearly two centuries to partially resolve, leading to several devestating wars -- especially the 30 Years War in Germany.
 Western Christendom would be left permanently split and even the Cathloic Church profoundly changed.
-Changes in man's view of himself and the Church were to also affect his view relative to the state and many in Europe began to question royal absolutism and divinr right monarchy, a process keading to the French Revolution.
+Changes in man's view of himself and the Church were to also affect his view relative to the state and many in Europe began to question royal absolutism and divine right monarchy, a process keading to the French Revolution.

 The Protestan Revolution was the religious struggle during the 16th and 17th century which began as an effort to reform the Catholic Church and ended with the splintering of the Western Christendom into the Catholic and Protestant churches.
 Combined with the Renaissance which preceeded it, the reformatuin marked the end of the Medieval world and the beginning of a modern world view.
 The French Revolution which followed the Reformation in the 18th century marked the beginning of our modern age.